RTEMS/rtems-docs/user/bsps/aarch64/xilinx-zynqmp.rst

 will drop to EL1 for execution.
 For quick turnaround during testing, it is recommended to use the u-boot BOOT.bin that comes with the PetaLinux prebuilts for the board in question.

+Some systems such as the CFC-400X may require a bitstream to be loaded into the FPGA portion of the chip to operate as expected.
+This bitstream must be loaded before RTEMS begins operation since accesses to programmable logic (PL) memory space can cause the CPU to hang if the FPGA is not initialized.
+This can be performed as part of BOOT.bin or by a bootloader such as u-boot.
+Loading bitstreams from RTEMS has not been tested on the ZynqMP platform and requires additional libraries from Xilinx.

 Hardware Boot Image Generation
 ------------------------------